Inrush current: Protection

 A resistor in series with the line can be used to limit the current charging input capacitors.
 However, this approach is not very efficient, especially in high-power devices, since the resistor will have a voltage drop and dissipate some power.

 Inrush current can also be reduced by inrush current limiters.
 Negative-temperature-coefficient (NTC) thermistors are commonly used in switching power supplies, motor drives and audio equipment to prevent damage caused by inrush current.
 A thermistor is a thermally-sensitive resistor with a resistance that changes significantly and predictably as a result of temperature changes.
 The resistance of an NTC thermistor decreases as its temperature increases.

 As the inrush current limiter self-heats, the current begins to flow through it and warm it.
 Its resistance begins to drop, and a relatively small current flow charges the input capacitors.
 After the capacitors in the power supply become charged, the self-heated inrush current limiter offers little resistance in the circuit, with a low voltage drop with respect to the total voltage drop of the circuit.
 A disadvantage is that immediately after the device is switched off, the NTC resistor is still hot and has a low resistance.
 It cannot limit the inrush current unless it cools for more than 1 minute to get a higher resistance.
 Another disadvantage is that the NTC thermistor is not short-circuit-proof.

 Another way to avoid the transformer inrush current is a "transformer switching relay".
 This does not need time for cool down.
 It can also deal with power-line half-wave voltage dips and is short-circuit-proof.
 This technique is important for IEC 61000-4-11 tests.

 Another option, particularly for high-voltage circuits, is to use a pre-charge circuit.
 The circuit would support a current-limited precharge mode during the charging of capacitors and then switch to an unlimited mode for normal operation when the voltage on the load is 90% of full charge.

 Switch-off spike

-When a transformer, electric motor, electromagnet, or other inductive load is switched off, the inductor increases the voltage across the switch or breaker and cause extended arcing.
+When a transformer, electric motor, electromagnet, or other inductive load is switched off, the inductor increases the voltage across the switch or breaker and can cause extended arcing.
 When a transformer is switched off on its primary side, inductive kick produces a voltage spike on the secondary that can damage insulation and connected loads.